jundalisay/superb/content/en/research/keynes/general-theory/chapter-02b.md

 Thus if money-wages change, prices would change in almost the same proportion.
 It would leave the real wage and unemployment the same as before.
 Any small gain or loss to labour being at the expense or profit of other elements of marginal cost which have been left unaltered.[6]

-> *Superphysics Note= The money-wages in the Classical theory are representations of real wages and do not represent themselves.
+> *Superphysics Note: The money-wages in the Classical theory are representations of real wages and do not represent themselves.
 They are always relative to consumer goods and never independent of them.
 A change in money-wages will not automatically mean a change in real prices because money-wages are an effect and not a cause.